latur-h/OmniPoss/README.md

 **Note**: This is a RELOAD, not a RESTART.
 Services that are not running will not be started.

 **Hot-Reload Implementation**:
-- Reads actual running state before reload
+- Reads actual running state before reload (what's actually running right now)
+- Reloads configuration from disk (`data/configs.json`)
-- Updates in-memory config objects (preserves references)
+- Updates in-memory config objects (preserves object references for services)
-- Only restarts services that are running AND have config changes
+- Only restarts services that are running AND have config changes:
-- Relaunches all running cores (to pick up external config changes)
+  - **Cores**: Relaunches ALL currently running cores (configs managed externally, can't detect changes)
+  - **MainController**: Restarts if running AND config changed (SOCKS5 endpoint or NFConfig)
+  - **ProxyService**: Updates if enabled AND config changed
+- Updates tray menu status indicators as operations complete
 - Properly disposes and recreates proxy connections for seamless reload
 - Supports socket reuse to handle ports in TIME_WAIT state
+- Handles cancellation and errors gracefully, ensuring menu state reflects actual service state

 ### Bypass Rules